justaszie/Bikeshare-Analysis/README.md

 The results are pretty equally distributed in both cases so there are no conclusions to draw here.

 ### 4.7.
 Ride Start Stations
-Next set of queries allow us to see if casual riders and members start their rides in different or similar locations.
-Since there are hundreds of stations in the dataset, we look at TOP 10 stations, where most of the rides start, and look for any patterns there.
+Next set of queries allows us to see if casual riders and members start their rides in different or similar locations.
+Since there are over a thousand of stations in the dataset, we look at TOP 10 stations, where most of the rides start, and look for any patterns there.

 **Top 10 stations for Casual Riders**
 ![viz_Top 10 stations for casual riders](https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/c49432e2-b310-4ed7-a7cc-13c038d5def5)